openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_embedding_demo/README.md

 ## Supported Models
 [Open Model Zoo Models](../../../models/intel/index.md) feature example BERT-large tuned on the Squad* for embedding calculation.
-It comes with "embedding" in its names.
+It comes with "embedding" in its name.
-For second stage to find exact answer in filtered context the same models as for question_answering_demo can be used.
+For second stage to find exact answer in filtered context the same models as for `bert_question_answering_demo` can be used.

 ## Example Demo Cmd-Line
 You can use the following command to try the demo (assuming the model from the Open Model Zoo, downloaded with the